akunjithapa/congenial-tribble/namespace.md

 ## Structure

-The complete default namespace name is derived as follows:
+The complete default namespace name is derived as follows

 - The root namespace is always `nlohmann`.
 - The inline namespace starts with `json_abi` and is followed by several optional ABI tags according to the value of